TomKrauss/pks-edit/README.md

 # PKS Edit

-The famous arcade times text editor from Pahlen & Krauﬂ originally released on Atari ST and now available as a 64-Bit application for Windows 7 and newer
+The famous arcade times text editor from Pahlen & Krau√ü originally released on Atari ST and now available as a 64-Bit application for Windows 7 and newer

-## Release Notes
+## Changelog

--   Here is the link to the [Release Notes](doc/release_notes.md)
+-   Here is the link to the [Changelog](doc/CHANGELOG.md)

 ## Features